What to Expect

 I’m not quite ready to visit yet, but where can I learn more?

 No worries.
 We update our website regularly with news, events, and sermon content, so check back often.
-And you can also follow us on all of our social media pages, too.
+And you can follow us on all of our social media pages, too.

 What if I’m interested in membership?